Inputs of nutrients

 4.3 Discussion text

-The table summaries main findings for the assessment of MAI2021 (data from 1995-2021) on air- and waterborne inputs to the Baltic Sea and its sub-basins.
+The table summarizes main findings for the assessment of MAI2022 (data from 1995-2022) on airborne, waterborne and total nitrogen and phosphorus inputs to the Baltic Sea and its sub-basins.
 In the BSAP update 2021 there where reduction requirements to fulfil MAI for total nitrogen for Baltic Proper, Gulf of Finland and Kattegat and for total phosphorus for Baltic Proper, Gulf of Finland and Gulf of Riga.

 Evaluation of MAI fulfilment takes into account and includes uncertainty on inputs.
 Only significant changes and trends are mentioned in the table below.
 The mentioned reference period is 1997-2003.

-For all sub-basins there is a significant decrease in airborne inputs since 1995 of 40% on average, and with 34% on average since the reference period.
-The average annual decrease in airborne inputs is higher during 2017-2021 as compared with 1995-2016.
+For all sub-basins there is a significant decrease in airborne inputs since the reference period 36% on average.
+The average annual decrease in airborne inputs is higher during 2017-2022 as compared with 1995-2016.

 HELCOM Assessment unit name (and ID) | Threshold value achieved/failed | Distinct trend between current and previous assessment | Description of outcomes, if pertinent |

 TN = total nitrogen; TP = total phosphorus.
-Previous assessment is MAI-2020.
+Previous assessment is MAI-2021.

 5 Confidence